 7/14/22, page 3 7.
 RESOLUTION #7B OF 2022 – IN SUPPORT OF SPARC PARK GRANT:

-RESOLUTION 7b of 2022 in support of the proposal to the new York state office of park recreation & historic preservation (orphp) environmental protection fund grant program for parks, preservation and heritage Motion made by: Wendy Burton Seconded by: Margaret Fallon Whereas Sparc Park was built over three decades ago through the extraordinary grassroots efforts of hundreds of members of the Stanford Community who raised funds and donated their time and labor, to construct the playground, which is the cherished heart and soul of our town, and Whereas Sparc Park, because of its age, is not A.D.A. compliant and has outlasted the span of years certified by the design company of the materials that were used, and Whereas the Town Board of the Town of Stanford understands the importance of adequate and appropriate recreational opportunities for both residents, neighboring towns and visitors to our Rec Park, and Whereas the stated mission for the ORPHP Environmental Protection Fund Grant Program is to preserve both parks and heritage, and Sparc Park represents both of these facets of the mission, and Whereas a primary, stated goal of the Town Board of the Town of Stanford is to promote and encourage Community Building Activities, and is currently organizing the next generation of volunteers to step forward and replicate the building of an A.D.A. compliant Sparc Park Therefore be it resolved that the Town Board of the Town of Stanford unanimously supports the application for a grant from the ORPHP to help our community rebuild the historic Sparc Park playground to preserve our community’s cultural and recreational heritage.
+RESOLUTION 7b of 2022 in support of the proposal to the new York state office of park recreation & historic preservation (orphp) environmental protection fund grant program for parks, preservation and heritage Motion made by: Wendy Burton Seconded by: Margaret Fallon Whereas Sparc Park was built over three decades ago through the extraordinary grassroots efforts of hundreds of members of the Stanford Community who raised funds and donated their time and labor, to construct the playground, which is the cherished heart and soul of our town, and Whereas Sparc Park, because of its age, is not A.D.A. compliant, and has outlasted the span of years certified by the design company of the materials that were used, and Whereas the Town Board of the Town of Stanford understands the importance of adequate and appropriate recreational opportunities for both residents, neighboring towns and visitors to our Rec Park, and Whereas the stated mission for the ORPHP Environmental Protection Fund Grant Program is to preserve both parks and heritage, and Sparc Park represents both of these facets of the mission, and Whereas a primary, stated goal of the Town Board of the Town of Stanford is to promote and encourage Community Building Activities, and is currently organizing the next generation of volunteers to step forward and replicate the building of an A.D.A. compliant Sparc Park Therefore be it resolved that the Town Board of the Town of Stanford unanimously supports the application for a grant from the ORPHP to help our community rebuild the historic Sparc Park playground to preserve our community’s cultural and recreational heritage.
 ROLL CALL VOTE: Wendy Burton – yes; Anne Arent - yes; Margaret Fallon – yes; Nathan Lavertue – yes; Frank Pepe – yes.
 Resolution #7B of 2022 adopted by the affirmative votes of the Town Board members and certified this 14th day of July 2022.
 Ritamary Bell, Town Clerk Supervisor Burton added that she was looking for more people to write letters in support of the project.

 8. PROCUREMENT POLICY-FIRST READING: With thanks going to Bookkeeper Kim Acard and Secretary Jane Cottrell, a new Procurement Policy was drafted and read by both Councilwoman Fallon, and Supervisor Burton.